prantlf/v-jsonlint/README.md

     jsonlint [options] [<file> ...]

-      <file>                read the JSON/JSONC input from a file
+      <file>                read the JSON/JSONC/JSON5 input from a file

     Options:
-      -o|--output <file>    write the JSON output to a file -m|--mode <mode>      parse in the mode "json" or "jsonc" -w|--overwrite        overwrite the input file with the formatted output -k|--check            check the syntax only, no output -a|--compact          print error messages on a single line
+      -o|--output <file>    write the JSON output to a file -m|--mode <mode>      parse in the mode "json", "jsonc", or "json5" -w|--overwrite        overwrite the input file with the formatted output -k|--check            check the syntax only, no output -a|--compact          print error messages on a single line